opentripplanner/OpenTripPlanner/docs/Configuration.md

 # Graph Build Configuration

-This table lists the possible settings that can be defined in a `build-config.json` file.
+This table lists all the JSON properties that can be defined in a `build-config.json` file.
 These will be stored in the graph itself, and affect any server that subsequently loads that graph.
 Sections follow that describe particular settings in more depth.

 config key | description | value type | value default | notes
 ---------- | ----------- | ---------- | ------------- | -----